 Why Private Banks and Not Central Banks Should Issue Currency, Especially in Less Developed Countries

-By George Selgin
+By Lawrence H. White and George Selgin

 “The inefficiencies associated with government